jpgaviria/JPGAERO/Flying_Car_nano/FCND-Motion-Planning/writeup_template.md

 4 | 2 | 3 | abcd

 ### Implementing Your Path Planning Algorithm
+I tried 3 methods, the original from the excercise that is used in motion_planning.py, using probabilistic method in motion_planning2.py and using medial-axis on motion_planning3.py.
+The method that worked the best was medial-axis, it's fast, safe and always works.

 #### 1. Set your global home position
 Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
 Explain briefly how you accomplished this in your code.